stephanosterburg/stephanosterburg.github.io/_posts/2019-08-11-math_the_hessian.md

 {% include image-caption.html imageurl="/assets/images/posts/2019/hessian_matrix.png" title="Tensor" %}
 </div>

-Hessian matrix can be an n by n square matrix, where n is the number of variables in our function f.
+Hessian matrix will be a n by n square matrix, where n is the number of variables in our function f.

 Here is a quick example, where we find the Jacobian first to make our life easier and then differentiate its terms again to find the Hessian.

+First we are going to build the Jacobian, which is going to be denoted as $J$.
+We first differentiate with respect to x to get $2xyz$, differentiate with respect to y, which is going to get us $x^z$, and finally differentiate with respect to z to get $x^y$.

+Using the Jacobian, we can then differentiate again with respect to each of the variables, which will then give us our Hessian matrix.

 $$ f(x, y, z) = x^2yz \\\
    J = [2xyz, x^2z, x62y] \\\